samwel-chege/Awesome-commands/README.md

 # Awesome-commands
 Sometimes it takes long to search for that one command to debug something or even install a dependency..
 I will randomly write them down here
+- Actually I am going to also add some important links to resources

 ### Set up tailwindcss in react app